CAS ATE: Applied Technology in Energy

 Dr. Christian Schaffner

-This course takes a case study approach to look at how electrification is currently impacting products and technology use in manufacturing, electronics, automotive/ transport, building construction and facilities management.
-Some policy and regulatory elements may be discussed to provide context, but the focus is on understanding the technical and practical aspects of implementation.
+This course takes a case study approach to look at how electrification is currently impacting products and technology use in manufacturing, electronics, automotive, building construction, and facility management.
+The course participants work on actual cases provided by industry partners.

 Please apply online through the School for Continuing Education website.